GimelStudio/GimelStudio/README.md

 Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
 Helpful gizmos in the interactive viewport can be used to do various editing tasks and speed up the workflow.
 Preset node graph templates can be created, used and re-used to save time setting up common node-setups.

 Custom nodes can be scripted with the built-in Python API for maximum flexibility.
-Integrations with other softwares like Blender are planned.
+Integrations with other software like Blender are planned.

 With a fully non-destructive workflow that uses both GPU and CPU processing while being seamlessly cross-platform on Windows, Linux and MacOs (for 64-bit systems), Gimel Studio aims to be a simple, yet powerful 2d graphics editing tool for beginners and pros alike.